• Skip to main content

 You can dump the cooled bacon grease in the trash (don't pour it down the sink, bad for the drain!) or you can even strain it into a jar and keep it in the fridge to fry eggs or potatoes in.

-Bacon ready to cook on a sheet pan in the oven.
+Bacon cooked on a sheet pan in the oven.

-Step 3 - While the bacon cooks away, assemble all your other ingredients.
-Slice open your ciabatta and toast it in the oven a bit as your bacon finishes cooking.
+Step 3 - While the bacon cooks, assemble your other ingredients.
+Slice open your ciabatta bread and toast it in the oven about 10 minutes as your bacon finishes cooking.

 Pesto BLT ingredients, bacon, lettuce, tomato, cucumber and pesto aioli.